 How Does It Work?

-Some people find it difficult to adapt to using any kind of medical software, and my colleagues were no different.
+Medical software companies are responsible for highly complex and useful programs.
+Given this complexity, some people find it difficult to adapt, and my colleagues were no different.
 Some of them questioned various aspects of the system, but in most cases they were able to get a handle on the situation by watching the videos provided in the Support section.
 In other cases, our more IT-literate colleagues were able to demonstrate how to complete a given task and obtain the desired results.
 All in all, the Medesk interface proved to be very user-friendly.

 Any problems that could arise during the transition to a new system tend to result from users having a biased attitude to begin with.
 After all, you won’t be able to figure out how to use even a calculator if you have no desire to try.